 Once energized, rate alarm can be reset in two different ways --- automatically or manually (non latching or latching).
 In non latching mode the alarm output will de-energize automatically when rate drops below rate limit value.
 In latching mode, the output has to be reset manually.
-For manual reset, first make the display indicate 'rAtE Lt' (for 'Rate Limit') by pushing the 'DATA' key successively (also look under 'Process
+For manual reset, first make the display indicate 'rAtE Lt' (for 'Rate Limit') by pushing the 'DATA' key successively (also look under 'Process Alarms').

-Alarms').
 Next, while keeping the 'DATA' key pushed, go on to push the 'RESET' key.
 Rate alarm will de-energize and the display will indicate so by displaying RLY RST.
 Selection of latching or non-latching mode for outputs is done during setup.

-SETPOINT DEVIATION:
+SETPOINT DEVIATION ALARM:

 Setpoint deviation is the differential between actual process reading and current setpoint.
 This feature is useful for monitoring how well the process is keeping up with the ramping setpoint.
-To display deviation, toggle 'DATA' key till the display reads 'SP DEVN'.
-Following this message, current deviation of process from the setpoing will be indicated.
+To display deviation, push 'SP DEV' key once.
+The display will read 'SP DEVN' following which the current deviation of process from the setpoing will be indicated.